DaveyJH/ci-portfolio-one-v2/README.md

 - [Matthew Williams](https://findmatthew.com)
 - [Josue Espinosa](https://ejosue.com/)
 - [Rafael Caferati](https://caferati.me/portfolio)

+## Continued Development
+As my first project with a real practical application, I am hoping to keep notes that will remind me of how I learned.
+This helps trigger my memory and will hopefully encourage some better working practices in the future
+> *Check if section should just be divs.*
+- Having run the HTML code through the [W3C Markup Validation Service](https://validator.w3.org/), it suggested adding headings to each section which I do not need to do.
+I have tried changing them all to divs and cannot see that it should cause any issue.

+> *Check there is no issue with using a different back-up font family*
+- From what I can find, the fall back fonts should match the intended style and there appears to be no issue with using a different family

+> *If default text size of browser is changed link-line and cube-link are out of place*
+- Had not set the link-line background-size to "cover" so line was not resizing with text.
+Altered positions of other elements and tested

 ## Credits
 *First credits must be given to the developers responsible for the content above.
 Their websites gave some real insight into how I could develop my own creative ideas.
 After viewing their sites, I took myself back in the development/design stage to get a better initial concept of how I wanted my final product to look*